-If you’re interested in perks, consider the Chase Sapphire Reserve (Review), which offers 50,000 bonus points after spending $4,000 in the first three months.
+If you’re interested in perks, consider the Chase Sapphire Reserve® (Review), which offers 50,000 bonus points after spending $4,000 in the first three months.
 It comes with a Priority Pass Select membership, which gets you access to more than 1,200 airport lounges around the world, 3X points on travel (after using the travel credit) and dining, and a $100 Global Entry or TSA PreCheck fee credit.
+There’s a bunch of other valuable benefits, too.
 While its annual fee is $450, you’ll receive a $300 travel credit that essentially brings it down to $150.

-Before applying for one of the Chase cards above, make sure you understand Chase’s “5/24 rule,” which automatically denies your application if you’ve opened five or more new credit cards in the past 24 months.
+Before applying for one of the Chase cards above, make sure you understand Chase’s “5/24 rule,” which automatically denies your application if you’ve opened five or more new credit cards in the past 24 months (in most cases).

 (Since Chase looks at personal credit reports for this rule, you usually don’t have to worry about having opened business cards — unless, like Discover and Capital One’s business cards, they appear on your personal credit reports.)

-If the 5/24 rule disqualifies you from getting a Chase card for your United travels, you still have several options.
+If these rules disqualify you from getting a Chase card for your United travels, you still have several options.
 While other travel rewards programs might not allow you to transfer points directly to United, they do allow you to transfer to United’s partners — and then you can use the points for United flights.